dib-lab/2021-paper-ibd/manuscript.md

 *C. bolteae* is a member of the normal gut microbiota but is an opportunistic pathogen that exploits compromised intestinal barriers [@doi:10.1186/s12864-016-3152-x].
 It is associated with disturbance succession and has increased gene expression during gut dysbiosis [@doi:10.1101/gr.138198.112; @doi:10.1038/s41586-019-1237-9].

++ isolates in which more abundant sequences occr

 ## Fractions of some metapangenomes are more abundant in but not exclusive to IBD